-Following the award of a first degree in Architecture or Building of the University of New South Wales or other approved university, graduates may apply to register for the degrees of Master of Architecture or Master of Building.
+Following the award of a first degree in Architecture, Building or Town Planning of the University of New South Wales or other approved university, graduates may apply to register for the degree of Master of Architecture, Master of Building or Master of Town Planning.
 Facilities are also available for research towards the degree of Doctor of Philosophy.
 For details concerning this degree consult the Calendar or write to the Dean.